mui/mui-x/docs/data/data-grid/filtering/filtering.md

----
-title: Data Grid - Filtering
----

-# Data grid - Filtering
+# Data Grid - Filtering

 <p class="description">Easily filter your rows based on one or several criteria.</p>